Reneg973/PicoCPP/README.md

 ...to be continued...

+## Goals
+- easy to use and hard to misuse
+- easy to understand
+- lightweight or zero-cost whenever possible

 ## Ideas
 First implementing some communication classes with the outer world (GPIO, SPI, I2C, PWM...) to get the feeling how a HAL (hardware abstraction layer) should look like.